 Domestic violence in Serbia: the law is not enough

 In Serbia the issue of domestic violence is rarely discussed in public, despite statistics and surveys showing that at least one half of all women in Serbia are subjected to some form of violence.
 The prevailing traditional patriarchal society considers it a taboo and tends to avoid it.
-Our analysis

 On April 1 2011 the Government of Serbia adopted the National Strategy for Prevention of Violence against Women in the Family and in Partner Relationships, the first strategy of this type adopted at the national level.